QuizApp-Group/quizApp-dup/docs/source/getting_started.rst

 production database settings, you should copy this file to ``instance/instance_config.py``.

-In that file, there are two primary options.
+In that file, there are four options.
 The first option is the database URI.
 The full reference for the URI syntax is located `here`_.

 .. _here: http://flask.pocoo.org/docs/0.11/config/#instance-folders

-The other is the secret key.
+The second is the secret key.
 This is used for various cryptographic purposes and needs to be randomly generated.
 Refer to the `flask documentation`_ for instructions on generating secret keys.

 .. _flask documentation: http://flask.pocoo.org/docs/0.11/quickstart/#sessions

+Repeat the process above for the third option, ``SECURITY_PASSWORD_SALT``.

+The fourth option represents what email address QuizApp will use to send emails such as registration confirmation, password recovery, etc.

 In addition, if you plan to use QuizApp with Amazon Mechanical Turk, you will need to move ``instance/mturk.yaml.ex`` to ``instance/mturk.yaml`` and update